takuti/takuti.me/_content/en/now.md

 *This is a [now page](https://nownownow.com/about).
 I will update the page roughly on a monthly basis to share where I am, what I'm focusing on, and [what I don't do](/note/creating-now-page/).*

-**Last updated**: Aug 6, 2022 @ North Vancouver, British Columbia, Canada.
+**Last updated**: Sept 2, 2022 @ North Vancouver, British Columbia, Canada.

-### Creating with empathy
+### Growing as a freelance software developer

-Being conscious about the externalities of what I’m creating as a product developer is the biggest personal challenge at this moment, and I have kept questioning myself as [*"Should I build this?"*](/note/foundations-of-humane-technology/) for years.
+Being conscious of the externalities of what I’m creating as a developer is the biggest personal challenge at this moment, and I have kept questioning myself as [*"Should I build this?"*](/note/foundations-of-humane-technology/) for years.
 In particular, I keep seeking an opportunity to work on what I can empathize with based on my intrinsic motivation, as opposed to extrinsic motivation such as social recognition, status, and financial success.

-It's all about being more empathetic about the things and people around myself.
-"Mindfulness" can be a word that best describes the motion, but my recent learning about [ethics](/note/coursera-data-science-ethics/), [loneliness](/note/loneliness/), and [relationship](/note/ethics-and-relationship/) revealed empathy means a lot more than what we think.
-I believe nothing is more important than everyone's happiness, and hence I'm on a journey to improve my empathy skill by intentionally choosing what I do & how I behave.
+That's why [I started a new career as an independent software developer](/note/becoming-a-freelancer-in-canada/) in September 2022, focusing particularly on data & AI ethics and machine learning productization.
+As stated above, there are three pillars of my work: *Empathy,* *Ethics,* and *Externality.* While I want to be honest with my personal feeling (empathy), I also want to be mindful of the long-term, eventual consequence of my work (externality).
+Ultimately, it is important for me to ensure the deliverables are ethically crafted throughout an end-to-end development lifecycle (ethics).

-### Enjoying the life in Canada
+### Enjoying life in Canada

 It's been a year since [I relocated from Japan to Canada “just as an experience”](/note/relocating-to-canada/).
-Overall, I'm loving the beautiful walkable city, where I can easily expose myself to nature while maintaining the major benefits of an urban life.
+Overall, I'm loving the beautiful walkable city, where I can easily expose myself to nature while maintaining the major benefits of urban life.

 In June 2022, [I became a permanent resident of Canada](/note/canada-permanent-residency/).
 I’m simply excited to be part of lovely local communities in Canada and make as many reasons to stay in the country as possible.
 Following [my traveler identity](/note/atomic-habits/), I'm also planning to visit new domestic locations more regularly than I did last year.